-This report provides a brief introduction to both the Cybersecurity Tech Accord and the Commonwealth, including a snapshot of cybersecurity preparedness and awareness efforts across the member-state organization.
-While not intended to evaluate any particular cybersecurity awareness program, the report provides high level guidance from the Cybersecurity Tech Accord on the five characteristics of effective efforts to promote cybersecurity awareness.
+The report is not intended to provide a ranking of national awareness efforts or cybersecurity preparedness, or to evaluate the effectiveness of respective cybersecurity awareness programs.
+Instead, the report is intended to provide helpful resources for those looking to further develop cybersecurity awareness programs within their own countries based on the learnings and efforts of others in the Commonwealth.
+Nevertheless, it does include high level guidance from the Cybersecurity Tech Accord on the five characteristics of effective efforts to promote cybersecurity awareness.
 Such programs should be current, recursive, inclusive, culturally responsive and multistakeholder in nature.
 One initiative the report strongly encourages all nations to adopt is the recognition of October as Cybersecurity Awareness Month - a simple and helpful way to join with countries from around the world in raising the profile and importance of cybersecurity awareness.